TorrentEngine/TorrentEngine/README.md

-Torrents Engine
+TorrentEngine
 ===============

 Introduction
 ------------

-The Torrents Engine is a software library that provides internet torrent download and peer functionality.
+TorrentEngine is a Pure Java BitTorrent library that provides internet torrent download and peer functionality.

 Contributors: